outdreamer/build-a-cure/docs/tasks/function_to_do.md

       - the upper limit on its possible vertical position y
       - the lack of interfering variables that could have changed the parabola's shape (to another polynomial, a shifted/scaled version of the function because of influences other than initial force & direction of motion & gravity, or to a function with a linear component or a minimum value other than zero, etc)

-    - how would you derive the parabolic structure, given these initial known variables (throwing force, direction, gravity) and the other relevant structures of the system?
+    - how would you derive the parabolic structure, given these initial known variables (x,y) values, or (propulsion force, direction, gravity) and the other relevant structures of the system?
       - these structures represent requirements of the connecting function (the parabola):
         - the limiting & reducing effects on:
-          - the throwing force when opposed by gravity, which incentivizes downward motion in general, leading specifically to:
+          - the propulsion force when opposed by gravity, which incentivizes downward motion in general, leading specifically to:
             - increasing momentum on the downward slope
             - reduction of its upward motion to zero
           - the maximum & minimum possible height